Initializing the SDK

 The host application can choose upload route for uploading trip files which can be passed during the initialization of the SDK.

-For more details about upload routes check Controlling how the files are uploaded
+For more details about upload routes check [Using the SDK](/readme/ios/using-the-sdk.md#controlling-how-the-files-are-uploaded)

 NOTE: If there is no Trip Detection Feature parameter passed in the configuration, Trip Detection functionality will be limited.